aeagle/razorx.net/README.md

 # razorx.net

-Experimental ASP.NET Razor view engine supplemented with JSX style component composability allowing you to do this:
+Experimental ASP.NET Razor view engine supplemented with React/JSX style component composability allowing you to do this:

 ### views/home/index.cshtml